crPome/cadavre-exquis2/README.md

 Valentino passe la serpillère# cadavre-exquis2.
 As he finishes sweeping he has a bath.
+He drowned in his bath.
+The end.